scrapy/scrapy/docs/intro/tutorial.rst

     >>> response.css("li.next a").attrib["href"]
     '/page/2/'

-Let's see now our spider modified to recursively follow the link to the next page, extracting data from it:
+Now let's see our spider, modified to recursively follow the link to the next page, extracting data from it:

 .. code-block:: python